 This group also includes a few other utilities that are in the process of forming single-state RTOs or RTOs with only two or three members.
 In addition to the substantial problem created by the limited scope of these “R”TOs, the immediate question is when these organizations are going to become a reality.
-One likely scenario is that these utilities will make slow progress towards RTO formation, will eventually come to the threshold of RTO operation, but will then decide to integrate their organization with one of the larger RTOs - - and will then use the logistical problems of integration as a reason for further delay.
-If that happens, effective transmission independence could be put off for five or six years.
+One likely scenario is that these utilities will make slow progress towards RTO formation, then as they approach the threshold of RTO operation, they will decide to integrate their organization with one of the larger RTOs They will then use the logistical problems of integration as a reason for further delay, putting off transmission independence for at least five or six years.
 In the meantime, the Commission should inquire as to whether the affected companies’ continued control of transmission creates market power and threatens the regime of just and reasonable rates.

 Large Utilities Whose Commitments Are Ephemeral, Who Are Merely “Considering” RTO Membership, Or Who Have Just Said No For Now.
 This group includes at least six utilities (depending upon how their commitments are characterized), but most of them are large enough to make a difference.
 They have various reasons for their position, ranging from uncertainty due to a probable merger to confusion as to the status of a nearby RTO.
 One utility said it had no basis to analyze RTO membership, while another frankly said that the costs of RTO membership appear to outweigh the benefits.
 The Commission should require these utilities to justify the continued existence of market-based rate authority.